World is urbanising fast, and this unprecedented pace is causing problems. Some of the problems of urbanisation are

 - Climate Change

-- Influx of Refugees
+- Influx of Refugees and Migrants

 The huge size of the urban population, haphazard and unplanned growth of urban areas and a severe lack of infrastructure are the main causes of pathetic situation.
 The rapid growth of urban population both natural and through migration has put heavy pressure on public utilities like housing, sanitation, transport, water, electricity, health, education and so on.

 Urban sprawl or unplanned expansion of the towns and cities, of rapidly growing cities is perhaps the cause of urban problems.
 In most cities, the economic base is incapable of dealing with the problems created by their excessive size.
 Massive immigration from rural areas as well as from small towns into big cities has taken place almost consistently; thereby adding to the size of cities.